AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/raise-hand-and-send-reactions.md

 1. Select the **Reactions** icon from the control bar.

-   ![Send Reactions Control Bar](assets/send-reactions-control-bar.png)

-   Select the Reactions from the control bar
+   ![Send Reactions Control Bar](assets/send-reactions-control-bar.png) *Select the Reactions from the control bar.*

 1. Select one of the following reactions: